-Biden supports abortion rights and has said he will nominate federal judges who would uphold Roe v.
+Biden supports abortion rights and has said he would nominate federal judges who would uphold Roe v.
 Wade.

-He will rescind Trump’s family planning rule, which has prompted many clinics to leave the federal Title X program that provides birth control and basic medical care for low-income women.
+He would rescind Trump’s family planning rule, which has prompted many clinics to leave the federal Title X program that provides birth control and basic medical care for low-income women.